 If you want to boost your confidence and land your dream role, combine smart preparation with tools that support you every step of the interview.

-I noticed the palantir decomposition interview focuses more on problem decomposition and communication.
+Palantir decomposition interview focuses more on problem decomposition and communication.
 Instead of just solving coding problems, I need to break down real-world scenarios and explain my thinking.
 The technical phone screen usually tests coding skills only.

 The coolest thing about AI is that it can keep asking follow-up questions based on your answers.
 This helped me spot weak areas and improve my preparation strategies before the real palantir interview process.